andycroll/andycroll.com/_posts/2022/2022-12-05-find-list-debug-active-record-callbacks-in-the-console.md

 bin/rails console
 ```

-Paste this code into the console to see the user-defined callbacks on a model.
+Paste this code into the console to see the user-defined callbacks on a model:

 ```ruby
 YourModel.__callbacks.each_with_object(Hash.new([])) do |(k, callbacks), result|